[ English | Español | Pyccκuú ]

 Currently ImpLib contains 2 mods:

-Replace implib command with vbimplib or pbimplib in the script file to use the Visual Basic or PureBasic mods respectively.
+Replace the implib macro with vbimplib or pbimplib in the def-file to use the Visual Basic or PureBasic mods respectively.
 While calling DLL2DEF prepend a /VB or /PB argument to make it use the given mod scheme instead of the general purpose implib.
 Check the tutorials below for a quick start.

 MSVCRT.lib for MASM32 and NASM

-Microsoft Visual C Run-Time library (MSVCRT.DLL) exports over 700 functions, automating many common programming tasks, like formatted console I/O, memory management, string manipulation, sorting and so on.
-There is nothing you can't achieve directly using the Windows API, but since the C Run-Time is almost always preinstalled in all Windows (except in Windows 95), sometimes it makes sense linking to CRT DLLs instead of hardcoding printf(), malloc(), etc. So, the goal of our first tutorial is making a couple of sample programs in MASM32 and NASM using MSVCRT.DLL.
+Microsoft Visual C Run-Time library (MSVCRT.DLL) exports over 1300 functions, automating many common programming tasks, like formatted console I/O, memory management, string manipulation, sorting and so on.
+There is nothing you can't achieve by using the Windows API directly, but since the C Run-Time is almost always preinstalled in all Windows versions (except in Windows 95), sometimes it makes sense linking to CRT DLLs instead of hardcoding printf(), malloc(), etc. So, the goal of our first tutorial is making a couple of sample programs in MASM32 and NASM using MSVCRT.DLL.

 Let's start with MASM32.
 You will probably find a header file for MSVCRT, named msvcrt.inc, in the latest MASM32 release, but there is no msvcrt.lib file required by the linker.
 If you have Visual Studio installed, you can get the dynamic version of msvcrt.lib from there, but there is one little naming conflict with functions div() and fabs().
 You can't use div or fabs as the name of a function in either MASM32 or NASM because there are homonymous mnemonics in the x86 instruction set.
 The same conflict arises when using names, containing only numeric characters, or any of the words reserved by the compiler, like proc, label, etc. Import libraries in Visual Studio sometimes introduce additional dependencies from OLDNAMES.lib, UUID.lib and others.
 It seems, you don't have permission to redistribute a Visual Studio's import library and that's why MASM32 doesn't include msvcrt.lib.